EricGuo5513/TM2T/README.md

 If you cannot successfully create the environment, here is a list of required libraries:
   ```
-  Python = 3.7.9   # Other version may also work but are not tested.
+  Python = 3.7.9   # Other version may also work but is not tested.
   PyTorch = 1.6.0 (conda install pytorch==1.6.0 torchvision==0.7.0 -c pytorch)  #Other version may also work but are not tested.
   scipy
   numpy